DataFog/codexify/README.md

 ## 🚀 Features

-- 🧠 Identify over 60 distinct types of Personally Identifying Information.
+- Identify over 60 distinct types of Personally Identifying Information.
 See [here](link) for a list of the fields that we currently support.
 - Anonymize, hash, or redact your data
 - Generate synthetic data variants
-- 🗃️ SaaS platform with fully secure account + file storage can be found [here] (https://codexify.ai)

 ### Coming up
 - Support for larger file types
 - HDFS support
-- Differential Privacy
+- Differential Privacy controls
+- Data connectors
 - Are we missing anything?
 Please get in touch!

 ## Quickstart